Background – 04054

 The finished result is nothing short of sensational.

 Yes, there are cheaper cars out there, but I can assure you if you are looking for a Dino that is absolutely correct down to every last detail, then this is the one, and in its original rare colour of Rosso Dino (one of only twelve 246 models delivered new in the UK in this colour – eight GT versions and four GTS models) it also makes it interesting and unusual.
-The fact this a three owner car also makes it an extremely rare find in the Ferrari world considering it is approaching it’s 49th birthday.
+The fact this a three owner car also makes it an extremely rare find in the Ferrari world considering it is now over 49 years old.

 Presented in as restored condition, this example really must be seen to be appreciated, every detail is correct, the panel fit is exceptional and certainly much better than when it was originally built, the paintwork is faultless.

 Since the restoration was completed in 2012, the routine servicing work on the car has been carried out by Carrs Ferrari in Exeter with a total of six stamps in it’s post restoration service book.
-A fresh service has been carried out in October 2020 so its now all ready for the next lucky custodian.
+Last service by Carrs in October 2020.

 The Dino is a very usable ‘modern’ classic, thankfully there is now plentiful parts supply to make running one a fairly easy proposition versus the likes of the V12 engined 365 or 512 models.